 Genomics of hybridization and host use in Culex pipiens

 The mosquito Culex pipiens is a major vector of West Nile Virus and comprises two distinct varieties or forms.
-C. pipiens form pipiens is cold-adapted and tends to bite birds, while C. pipiens form molestus is warm-adapted and tends to bite mammals.
-The two forms remain distinct in northern Europe but hybridize extensively in many parts of North America.
+In eastern North America and northern Europe, Cx. pipiens form pipiens is cold-adapted, lives above ground, and tends to bite birds, while Cx. pipiens form molestus is warm-adapted, lives below ground in urban basements and subway systems, and tends to bite mammals.
 West Nile Virus epidemics in the U.S. have been attributed to hybridization, as hybrids may be more willing to bite diverse hosts and therefore more likely to spread West Nile Virus to humans from its bird reservoirs.
 We are interested in exploring genomic patterns of divergence and introgression in order to identify and characterize the molecular basis of bird and mammal biting in this mosquito.